rust-vmm/vhost-device/vhost-device-vsock/README.md

 application running in the guest i.e inside a VM and an application running on the host i.e outside the VM.
 The application running in the guest communicates over VM sockets i.e over AF_VSOCK sockets.
-The application running on the host connects to a unix socket on the host i.e communicates over AF_UNIX sockets.
+The application running on the host connects to a unix socket on the host i.e communicates over AF_UNIX sockets when using the unix domain socket backend through the uds-path option or the application in the host listens or connects to a vsock on the host i.e communicates over AF_VSOCK sockets when using the vsock backend through the forward-cid, forward-listen options.
 The main components of the crate are split into various files as described below:

 - [packet.rs](src/packet.rs)